 As of March 10, 2023, the following table sets forth certain information with respect to the beneficial ownership of our common stock by (i) each stockholder known by us to be the beneficial owner of more than five percent (5%) of our common stock, (ii) by each of our current executive officers, named executive officers, and directors as identified herein, and (iii) all of our directors and executive officers as a group.
 Each person has sole voting and investment power with respect to the shares of common stock, except as otherwise indicated.
 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-Shares of common stock, options, restricted stock units, and common stock purchase warrants ("Warrants") that are currently exercisable or convertible into shares of our common stock within sixty (60) days of the date of this document, are deemed to be outstanding and to be beneficially owned by the person holding such securities for the purpose of computing the percentage ownership of any other person.
+Shares of common stock, options, restricted stock units, and common stock purchase warrants ("Warrants") that are currently exercisable or convertible into shares of our common stock within sixty (60) days of the date of this document, are deemed to be outstanding and to be beneficially owned by the person holding such securities for the purpose of computing the percentage ownership of the person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
 Unless otherwise noted, the address for all officers and directors listed below is 411 Waverley Oaks Road, Waltham, MA 02452.

-Name Directors and Executive Officers Amount and Nature of Beneficial Ownership (1) Percent of Class
+Name Amount and Nature of Beneficial Ownership (1) Percent of Class

+Directors and Executive Officers

 Eric A. Brock (Chairman of the Board and Chief Executive Officer) (2) 1,891,206 3.85%

 Derek Reisfield (Director, Chief Financial Officer, Treas. and Sec.)
 (3) 149,546

 Reese Mozer (President) (4) 1,675,447 3.40%

 Thomas V. Bushey (Director) (5) 343,858

 Richard M. Cohen (Director) (6) 78,383

 Randall P. Seidl (Director) (7) 32,735

-Richard H. Silverman (Director) (8) 78,618
+Richard H. Silverman (Director)(8) 78,618

 Jaspreet Sood (Director) (9) 31,463

 All Executive Officers & Directors as a Group (8 persons) (10) 2,605,809 5.28%

 5% or Greater Stockholders

-Energy Capital, LLC (11) 5,092,248 10.38%
+Energy Capital, LLC(11) 5,092,248 10.38%

-Represents beneficial ownership of less than 1%.
+\ Represents beneficial ownership of less than 1%.